MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-export.md

 ![View approval history](./media/gdpr-dsr-export/view-approval-history.png)
 1. A list shows approvals that the user received.
 The users can show approvals that they sent by selecting the down arrow next to **Received** and then selecting **Sent**.
 ![View approvals received](./media/gdpr-dsr-export/view-received-approvals.png)

+**Export user details from Microsoft Flow**

+User details can be exported by calling a Powershell cmdlet which will be available soon.